cmark0v/linux_hax/linuxhax.rst

 - ``man`` -manual page, man <command> shows the page, it is the help files, it is the best reference for arguments of commands.
 YOU SHOULD REFERENCE THE MAN PAGE COMMANDS. it is the only source you need for these base commands u see here, and old software. it is not necessarily the best wy to learn how to use vim.
 - ``screen`` -make a new screen. ``ctrl-a (release) d`` detaches/exits from it, ``ctl-a c`` closes. this is one way you run things in the background
-- ``nohup`` -preceeds command/proram and prevents hangup signals from hitting it so it will run until killed or closed from internal logic. alternative to screen for backgrond process tat will persist on logout
+- ``nohup`` - precedes command and prevents hangup signals from hitting it so it will run until killed or closed from internal logic. alternative to screen for background process tat will persist on logout
-- ``md5sum`` -jsut called md5 on mac/bsd jsut does an md5 checksum hash of a file. for comparison of files of any size
+- ``md5sum`` -jsut called md5 on mac/bsd just does an md5 checksum hash of a file. for comparison of files of any size
 - ``sha256sum`` -same as above woth sha256 algorithm. also exists others.
-- ``who`` -lists out the current logins/screens. shows u who is logged in(whci hsuers and where)
+- ``who`` -lists out the current logins/screens. shows u who is logged in(which users and where)
 - ``whoami`` -tells u which user u are. used to check if you've successfully hacked things and became root. or in innocent shell scripts
 - ``lsof`` -spit out data about various things going on with processes and devices and filesystem. example lsof -i:8000 gives u info about proc using port 8000
 - ``lsusb`` -list the usb devs. good to check if it can see a device